 Ms Chadwick continues.

 ‘I took the rest of that day off, and the next.
 I’ve built up more than enough time up in lieu to cover that.
-I told H.R. it was ‘women’s problems’.
+I told H.R. that I’d come down with ‘women’s problems’.
 They didn’t ask any more questions.

 ‘I visited my G.P. and showed him my shoulder.
 He grilled me on what happened.
 I wasn’t planning on telling him but it all came blurting out.

-‘He told me it was just stress and that I’d been working too hard.
-He wrote out a prescription for sleeping tablets for me.
+‘He blamed stress and told me that I’d been working too hard.
+He wrote out a prescription for sleeping tablets.
 But it’s not stress.
 I can handle stress.

 ‘I found your number on the internet.
 I wasn’t going to call at first, but other stuff has been happening.
 Weird stuff.’